 Steps to be taken:

-Any student who is on financial aid disqualification due to a change in major is required to meet with a counselor to establish a new educational plan and must appeal to the FAAC for review.
+Any student who is on financial aid disqualification and is requesting to appeal is required to meet with a counselor to establish a new educational plan.

 A student who has been placed on financial aid disqualification will not automatically be reinstated simply by paying for his/her own classes (i.e., not receiving Title IV aid) for a semester, or by sitting out a semester.
 The student must bring his/her cumulative GPA up; complete the required units for his/her enrollment status or go through the appeal process for review if a special circumstance exists.